Dekeling (day-kay-ling) means “a place of happiness”

 The year before the pandemic, Lekshe moved to Great Vow Monastery, where she took up residency for a year.
 In October, she was called away suddenly to do home hospice care for her mother in Eugene, Oregon.
-During that time Dekeling’s meditation services were streamed from her mother’s home to a group of about 30 students from Ireland to Atlanta, Georgia.
-After her mother passed away, Lekshe returned to Portland and Dekeling found a new practice space in Sellwood, a lively neighborhood in SE Portland.
-Dekeling continues to stream mediation sessions, classes and retreats from there.
+During that time, Dekeling’s meditation services were streamed from her mother’s home to a group of about 30 students from Ireland to Atlanta, Georgia.
+After her mother passed away, Lekshe returned to Portland, and Dekeling found a new practice space in a lively neighborhood in NE Portland.
+Dekeling continues to stream mediation sessions, classes, and retreats from there.